Skip to content

 0.5 / 1

-The company reports the lost-time accident frequency rate at manufacturing sites (number of lost-time accidents per million hours worked) for Japan 0.27 (0.17 in 2021) and outside of Japan 0.43 (0.00 in 2021).
+The company reports a lost-time accident frequency rate of 0.09 for its manufacturing sites in Japan and 0.10 for those outside Japan in 2023.
 However, the information reported does not cover all operations of the company.

 • N